 Irwin IP concentrates on mission-critical, high-profile intellectual property and technology-related litigation.
-We defend clients in such matters, and we help select clients enforce and monetize their own intellectual property.
+We represent clients who are defending against such claims being asserted against them, and we help select clients enforce and monetize their own intellectual property.
 Our clients range from individuals to Fortune 500 companies.
 We routinely successfully litigate against the largest, most prestigious law firms representing the largest companies in the world on matters valued in the tens and hundreds of millions.
 Some of the litigation matters we have handled, organized by matter type, can be reviewed by selecting the appropriate menu tab.